RussellHankins/websocket-chat-server/README.md

 	    Reads some of filename.
 Returns a data message or error message. filenames for existing files are from whatever file_location they're found on.
-	    All file names have the userid as a directory prefix. removechatroom(messageid,chatroomid,server_password)
+	    All file names have the userid as a directory prefix. readsnap(messageid,snapid)
+		Call this after you read a snap. resends a snap message to both users of the snap or an error message. removechatroom(messageid,chatroomid,server_password)
 		Removes a chatroom.
 Requires server password.
 		Sends a chatroomwasdeleted message to you and everybody in the chatroom.